 - Complete a W-8 form

-- Submit medical records from U.S. medical exam
+- Submit medical records from a U.S. medical exam

 Above all, the most important thing to do on your application is to remain honest.
 Be completely upfront and transparent on your application.

-Don’t try to stretch the truth or fudge anything.
-Even if it doesn’t seem like a big deal, any inaccuracies will be a big deal.
+Don’t try to stretch the truth or disguise anything.
+Even if it doesn’t seem like a big deal, any inaccuracies could lead to a denial of coverage.

 Remember, life insurance companies thoroughly check each application for inaccurate information and misinformation.